BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-slivers-of-nature.md

 Talk about Shankha Park in Kathmandu

-I think many people have places like this.
-Sanctuaries from the world.
+I think many people find and get great satisfactions from places like this

 Good even mention Foucault's idea of "heterotopias":
 <blockquote>